Stomach Cancer

 The stomach is a J-shaped organ that is part of the digestive system.
 It processes foods that are eaten and helps pass waste material out of the body.

-In the past, stomach cancer was one of the most common cancers among New Yorkers, but this is no longer the case.
-Stomach cancer rates have been declining over the past 40 years.
-Each year in New York State, about 1,200 men and about 800 women are diagnosed with cancer of the stomach.
-Over 450 men and over 300 women in New York die of the disease each year.
+Each year in New York State, over 1,200 men and at least 850 women are diagnosed with cancer of the stomach.
+Over 450 men and at least 300 women in New York die of the disease each year.

 Who gets stomach cancer?